Chris Hoy: Personal life and illness

+Terminal prostate cancer

 In September 2023, Hoy was diagnosed with stage 4 prostate cancer, after complaining of a pain in his shoulder.
 News of his condition was made public on 16 February 2024, but no details were given and it was announced that Hoy was undergoing chemotherapy.

 In October 2024, he made public the nature and severity of the disease, that it had spread to his bones and was now terminal.
 He said that he had been given between two and four years to live.
+In November 2024, Health Secretary Wes Streeting announced NHS England would review prostate cancer screening after Hoy called for change.